caitp/libwebvtt/README.md

+#libwebvtt
-libwebvtt - The library for interpreting and authoring conformant WebVTT content Available from https://github.com/caitp/libwebvtt
+The library for interpreting and authoring conformant WebVTT content Available from https://github.com/caitp/libwebvtt

 Routines available to application: